ciborg/event-rsvp-cdk/README.md

 - **S3**: Enable lifecycle policies for old objects

 ### Regional Deployment
 This stack is designed for `us-east-1` region.

-To deploy in other regions:
+**Important:** CloudFront requires ACM certificates to be in `us-east-1` region.
+If you need to deploy Lambda/API Gateway in other regions:
+1. Keep the stack in `us-east-1` for CloudFront and ACM
+2. Or create a separate certificate in `us-east-1` for CloudFront
-1. Update region in `bin/event-rsvp-cdk.ts`
+3. Update region in `bin/event-rsvp-cdk.ts` carefully
-2. Update asset bucket names if needed

 ## 🔄 Updates & Maintenance